tmiraglio/SUREHYP/README.md

 ### SMARTS
 **Users can download SMARTS 2.9.5 from https://www.nrel.gov/grid/solar-resource/smarts.html, or contact Dr. Christian A. Gueymard (Chris@SolarConsultingServices.com) to obtain the latest version available.**

-Users will have to update the path and the file names depending on their SMARTS version and installation folder in the `runSMARTS` and `smartsALL_original` of `atmoCorrection.py`.
+Users will have to update the path and the file names depending on their SMARTS version and installation folder in the functions `runSMARTS` and `smartsALL_original` of `atmoCorrection.py`.
 Please note that depending on the SMARTS version, some output variables from SMARTS may have different names and therefore need to be updated.
 The names used in the present script are those of SMARTS v.2.9.8.1.

 ### py-SMARTS
 py-SMARTS (https://github.com/NREL/pySMARTS) is shared under a BSD-3-Clause license: